 Return Relative to Current Share Price

-IEC, MJCO, NUAN, ON, and FEYE can be thought of as valuation peers to QCOM, in the sense that they are in the Technology sector and have a similar price forecast based on DCF valuation.
+CAMP, COHU, IMXI, INOV, and MRVL can be thought of as valuation peers to QCOM, in the sense that they are in the Technology sector and have a similar price forecast based on DCF valuation.